Methodology

 Global Claims Database

 Bullsift maintains a global database of claims extracted from analyzed videos.
-When the same claim appears across multiple videos, it is canonicalized and tracked — similar to how Snopes tracks recurring claims.
+When the same claim appears across multiple videos, it's canonicalized and tracked — similar to how Snopes tracks recurring claims.
+This is also what powers the Sift Originality subscore.

 Claim Matching